IHE/BPPCm/README.md

 some policy URI could be defined for common consent terms.
 Not clear that these will be detailed enough to use in practice, but would be useful catigorization of policy types.

-- Explicit Opt-In (patient elects to have some information shared) is required which enables document sharing
+- Explicit Permit (patient elects to have some information shared) is required which enables document sharing
-- Explicit Opt-Out (patient elects to not have information shared) stops all document sharing
+- Explicit Deny (patient elects to not have information shared) stops all document sharing
-- Implicit Opt-In allows for document sharing
+- Implicit Permit allows for document sharing
-- Explicit Opt-Out of sharing outside of use in local care events, but does allow emergency override
+- Explicit Deny of sharing outside of use in local care events, but does allow emergency override
-- Explicit Opt-Out of sharing outside of use in local care events, but without emergency override
+- Explicit Deny of sharing outside of use in local care events, but without emergency override
-- Explicit authorization captured that allows specific research project
+- Explicit Permit authorization captured that allows specific research project
-- Change the consent policy (change from opt-in to opt-out)
+- Change the consent policy (e.g.,  change from Permit to Deny)

 In each of these cases the provisions of the instance of Consent could further constrain.